phn/pytpm/doc/astrometry.rst

 + SLALIB_ Manual
 + `SOFA Documents <http://www.iausofa.org/cookbooks.html>`_

+  + SOFA Manual.
-  + Tools for Earth Attitude
+  + SOFA Tools for Earth Attitude.
-  + SOFA Time Scales and Calendar Tools
+  + SOFA Time Scales and Calendar Tools.

 + `Astronomy on the Personal Computer`_

+  This books is essentially a reference manual for the C++ software that is distributed with it.
+It has good explanations of concepts such as orbital elements, precession angles and others.

+The SOFA cookbooks, Tools for Earth Attitude and Time Scales and Calendar Tools, are perhaps the best documents to start with.

 Organizations
 =============